|

 time for the home fans to taunt the visitors from South Yorkshire,

+but also time for the nerves to set in.
 With our record of failing to hold a lead during much of the season

 the goal felt to come about 12 minutes too soon as we knew that